 In the first situation (no ovulation) periods may be (but are not always) irregular and progesterone (usually measured at day 21) is low.

 In the second situation (excess oestrogens), oestrogens in food, oestrogens produced by other parts of the body and xenoestrogens from the environment overload and unbalance the hormone ratio.
-The main source of oestrogen in food is milk (and milk products) as 80-90% of milk is today produced from pregnant cows which have high levels of hormones.
+The main source of oestrogen in food is milk (and milk products) as 80-90% of milk is today includes milk from pregnant cows which have high levels of hormones.
 However sugar also increases both oestrogen and insulin.
 The main source of oestrogen from other parts of the body (apart from the ovary) is from fat, particularly abdominal fat and the adrenal glands.
 So even after the menopause oestrogen is still produced in many women and can cause symptoms (an obese woman can have more circulating oestrogen than a lean premenstrual women).
 (Aromatase inhibitors, used for breast cancer, are drugs which cut high levels of oestrogen after the menopause).

 Gender-bender chemicals in the environment, called xenoestrogens, are a major problem today.
 They lock on to oestrogen receptors.
 Oestrogen receptors are present in all the glands of the body but also in the brain.
 Unlike normal hormones (which are cleared from the receptor within 30 minutes) xenoestrogens can remain for long periods of time.
 They have a measurable affect even if they only block 0.1% of the receptors.
 These mainly come from plastics, pesticides and personal care products but can also be found in tap water (as drugs like the pill get into the water supply as they are passed in the urine).
-It makes sense to use organic foods where possible, to avoid wrapping, and particularly microwaving, foods in plastic and to reduce chemical exposure as much as possible.
+It makes sense to use organic foods where possible, to avoid wrapping, and particularly microwaving, foods in plastic, to avoid using plastic-lined kettles and to reduce chemical exposure as much as possible.
 Many personal care products (which are absorbed easily through the skin), aerosols (absorbed easily through the lungs) contain oestrogenic chemicals.

 Note phytoestrogens from plants also lock onto oestrogen receptors.
 These are weak oestrogens but are useful as they block the receptors stopping the more dangerous oestrogens and xenoestrogens attaching and hence protect against oestrogen excess.
 (They do the same job as the cancer drug tamoxifen which blocks oestrogen receptors).
 Good sources are green vegetables, lentils, kale, pulses, chick peas, broccoli and cabbage.